There's a Google Pixel Tablet in the works powered by Google's Tensor G2 chip, and it's due sometime in 2023.

 Google Pixel tablet: Price and release date speculation

-Thus far we don't know much about the Pixel tablet, but we do know the release date, and it's....2023.
+Thus far we don't know much about the Pixel tablet, but we do know the release date will be sometime in 2023.
+Pricing still remains a total unknown.

-So we could see it debut any time that year, but realistically it's unlikely that Google would bring this new tablet to market early in 2023.
-It seems far more likely that the Pixel tablet would debut in the spring or fall, when Google has traditionally released hardware.
+We could see it debut any time that year, but realistically it's unlikely that Google would bring this new tablet to market early in 2023.
+It seems far more likely that the Pixel tablet would debut in the spring or fall when Google has traditionally released hardware.

 Google Pixel tablet: Design